Child development at 5-6 years: what’s happening

 Sometimes you might feel frustrated or upset.
 But if you feel overwhelmed, put your child somewhere safe or ask someone else to look after her for a while so you can take some time out until you feel calmer.
 Try going into another room to breathe deeply or calling a friend or family member to talk things through.

 Never shake or hit a child.
 You risk harming your child, even if you don’t mean to – for example, shaking can cause bleeding inside the brain and likely permanent brain damage.

 It’s OK to ask for help.
-If you’re feeling overwhelmed by your child, call your local Parentline
+If you’re feeling overwhelmed by the demands of caring for your child, call your local Parentline

 .
 Our coping toolkit

 has practical ideas to help you relax and feel calmer.

 When to be concerned about child development at 5-6 years

 See your GP if you have any concerns or notice that your child has any of the following issues at 5-6 years.

 - is difficult to understand when he talks or isn’t speaking in full sentences